-General liability covers common risks, including customer property damage and injuries.
+Kansas general liability insurance covers common risks, including slip-and-fall injuries.
 Most commercial leases require this business liability insurance.

 Workers’ compensation insurance is required for Kansas businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.